 Expungement Lawyers in New Jersey™ fight outrageous objections.
 Unfortunately, such fights have two costs.
 The first cost is monetary.
 Economic realities force Expungement Lawyers in New Jersey™ to charge clients for the time and effort involved, not to mention loss of sleep.
-These costs could be large.
+These costs can be large.
 Clients often lack the ability or the desire to incur such expenses.

 The second cost is delay.
-Most persons who seek expungement do so on account of a specific need.
+Persons who seek expungement typically do so on account of a specific need.
 Even when applications proceed smoothly, the entire process takes many months.
-Fighting the prosecutor in court can add many more months.
+Fighting the prosecutor in court can only add to that.
 Clients seldom have the patience or the ability to endure such delay.
 So applicants and their lawyers jump through these hoops, that being the path of least resistance.

 Occasionally, however, prosecutors' interpretation of the expungement statutes cause them to contend that the applicant is flat out ineligible for the expungement.
 More often than not (although certainly not always), these prosecutors are sincere in their interpretations of the statute.
 Prosecutorial sincerity or not, applicants' options are more limited.
 Unless able to persuade these prosecutors to change their position (Expungement Lawyers in New Jersey™ sometimes are able to do that), only two options remain.
 These two remaining options are to fight the prosecutor in court, or withdraw the application.

-Expungement Lawyers in New Jersey™ are not afraid to take on the prosecutor.
+Expungement Lawyers in New Jersey™ take situations such as these to the mats.
 However, they choose their battles carefully.
 For that reason, more often than not, they prevail.
 Sometimes they obtain victory from the judge at the county level.
 On other occasions, they have to go through an appeal in order to finally obtain for their clients the relief they deserve.
 Some of the issues on which Expungement Lawyers in New Jersey™ prevailed, with related materials, are listed below.
 (In all cases, to protect client anonymity, we identify clients only by initials, or use pseudonyms.)